lspitzner/brittany/README.md

 - `-XCPP` is not officially supported (yet).
 - ~~Some commandline flags mentioned in the help don't work yet (and won't even be parsed correctly.)~~ (fixed in 0.4.0.0)
+- some config values can not be configured via commandline yet.
 - ~~Creates a `brittany.yaml` config file _in the current directory_.~~
   (fixed in 0.5.0.0; now creates user config file in `~/.brittany`;
   still reads `brittany.yaml` in current dir if present.)